 Applications can be posted to us at the contact address below or handed in at Wiltshire Council Offices.
 However we receive your application, your pass or vouchers will be posted to you.
-You should allow up to 10 working days for your pass to be ordered, manufactured and posted to you.

 Don’t forget you must include copies of the documents listed on the application form as proof of residence and age or disability along with your application form.
 Do not send original documents.
 You must also enclose a recent passport-style photo.
 Write your name and post code on the back of the photo.